ldomb/ldomb.github.io/index.md

 {: .box-success}

-# Public Chaos Engineering Stories / Implementations

-This list provides you with various public stories about Chaos Engineering.
-If you have an update, please create a pull request!
+This repository provides you with various public stories on how organizations approach and implement Chaos Engineering.
+If you have a story, please share it by creating a  pull request!

 _**Financial Services**_
 ------------------------